Tencent/tgfx/README.md

 ## Platform Support

+- iOS 9.0 or later
+- Android 4.4 or later
+- macOS 10.13 or later
+- Windows 7.0 or later
+- Chrome 69.0 or later (Web)
+- Safari 11.3 or later (Web)

+## Backing Renderers

 | Vector Backend |  GPU Backend   |      Target Platforms        |    Status     |
 |:--------------:|:--------------:|:----------------------------:|:-------------:|
 |    FreeType    |  OpenGL        |  All                         |   complete    |